rcc-uchicago/user-guide/docs/midway23/midway_data_storage.md

 The default permissions for scratch space allow access only by its owner (mode `0700`).
 The standard quota for the high performance scratch directory is 5 TB with a 100GB soft limit.
 The grace period that the soft limit may be exceeded is 30 days for shared scratch space.

+## Cost-Effective Data Storage
+In addition to high-performance GPFS file system, RCC also offers Cost-effective Data Storage (CDS) through [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program) for long-term data storage.
+CDS is only available from login nodes and is meant to be used as a storage for less frequently accessed data.
+Before performing any computation on the data stored on CDS, it first needs to be copied to the GPFS file system.

 ## Data Recovery and Backups